Skip to main content

 What is Darija?

-Darija is the spoken Arabic dialect of Morocco, part of the Maghrebi Arabic continuum that includes Algerian and Tunisian varieties.
-Per Wikipedia, it has roughly 31 million native speakers (40 million total with second-language speakers) and is spoken by 91.9% of Morocco's population.
-Darija borrows heavily from French, Spanish, and Berber, and is structurally distinct enough from Modern Standard Arabic that an Egyptian or Gulf Arabic speaker often cannot follow a fast-spoken Darija conversation.
+Darija is the spoken Arabic dialect of Morocco — part of the Maghrebi Arabic continuum that also covers Algerian and Tunisian varieties.
+Per Wikipedia: roughly 31 million native speakers, 40 million total when you count second-language speakers, and 91.9% of Morocco's population speaks it day to day.
+Heavy borrowing from French, Spanish, and Berber.
+And — this part trips up Western readers — structurally distinct enough from Modern Standard Arabic that an Egyptian or Gulf Arabic speaker often genuinely cannot follow a fast-spoken Darija conversation.
+Same alphabet on paper.
+Wildly different listening experience in the wild.

 Who is the biggest Moroccan Kick streamer in 2026?